Invite Your Teammates

 • Create and manage projects

-• Add users (with appropriate settings – with/without permission from the Account owner)
+• Invite and manage all users (with appropriate settings – with/without permission from the Account owner)

 • Assign/reassign roles (with appropriate settings – with/without permission from the Account owner)